dobarkod/hipchat-api/README.md

 Use this wrapper to avoid manual work and use a nice, simple and Pythonic API to interface with HipChat.
-The wrapper closely follows the naming and semantic of the official API so you can use the official documentation in addition to the documentation provided here and in the package itself.
+The wrapper closely follows the naming and semantic of the official API so you can use the official documentation in addition to the documentation provided here and in the package docstrings itself.

 ## Installation and requirements